7/30/2024

 Michael Griffin

-potential.
 Great.
 That's it for me.
 Thanks for the time.

 speaker

-Operator
+Conference Operator

 speaker

-Steve Sacqua
+Steve Sakwa

 speaker

-Steve Podorek
+Steve Bedorek

 speaker

-Steve Sacqua
+Steve Sakwa

 speaker

-Steve Podorek
+Steve Bedorek

 speaker

-Steve Sacqua
+Steve Sakwa

 speaker

-Steve Podorek
+Steve Bedorek

 speaker

-Steve Sacqua
+Steve Sakwa

-Yeah.
 Okay, great.
 Thanks.
 That's it for me.

 speaker

-Operator
+Conference Operator

 speaker

-Camille Bonnell
+Camille Bunnell

 Hi, everyone.
-I appreciate that the pipeline remains robust.
-But I'm curious as we get closer to the elections, if you're starting to see any slowdown in decision making from your tenants or just a difference in mindset, whether that be on your vacancy or development pipeline?
+I appreciate that the pipeline remains robust, but I'm curious as we get closer to the elections, if you're starting to see any slowdown in decision-making from your tenants or just a difference in mindset, whether that be on your vacancy or development pipeline.

 speaker

-Steve Podorek
+Steve Bedorek

 speaker

-Camille Bonnell
+Camille Bunnell

 Got it.
 And looking towards Redstone Arsenal, the retention there was much lower this quarter, and you have a few projects under development as well as the new opportunities that you mentioned in that market.
-So could you expand a bit more on what's driving the move outs there?
+So could you expand a bit more on what's driving the move-outs there?

 speaker

-Steve Podorek
+Steve Bedorek

 Yeah.
 So the two small tenants downsized, but the largest of the non-renewals we got or reported was a contractor who we gave temporary space in one of our buildings off of Redstone Gateway.
 So they had time for us to build them a new building, and we moved that contractor into their new building and took back their swing space.
 So that was the bigger driver.
-And if you look at the very small amount of square footage.
+And if you look at the volume, it's a very small amount of square footage.

 speaker

-Camille Bonnell
+Camille Bunnell

 speaker

-Anthony
+Anthony Mistsud

 speaker

-Camille Bonnell
+Camille Bunnell

 Okay, got it.
 Thank you.